roman-milk/roman-milk.github.io/whos-the-boss.md

  I leaned down through the window and kissed her.
 It was the first kiss we'd shared since I became her Master, and it was magnificent.

  She spoke with sincere emotion in her voice.
 "Thank you, Sir.
 Thank you -- for everything."
-Report_Story #1